oqtane/oqtane.framework/README.md

 # Latest Release

-[5.0.0](https://github.com/oqtane/oqtane.framework/releases/tag/v5.0.0) was released on Nov 16, 2023 and is a major release targeted at .NET 8.
-This release includes 45 pull requests by 4 different contributors, pushing the total number of project commits all-time to over 4300.
+[5.0.1](https://github.com/oqtane/oqtane.framework/releases/tag/v5.0.1) was released on Dec 21, 2023 and is a major release targeted at .NET 8.
+This release includes 67 pull requests by 6 different contributors, pushing the total number of project commits all-time to over 4400.
 The Oqtane framework continues to evolve at a rapid pace to meet the needs of .NET developers.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Foqtane%2Foqtane.framework%2Fmaster%2Fazuredeploy.json)